joelpurra/plusastab/README.md

-[PlusAsTab](https://joelpurra.github.io/plusastab) copyright &copy; 2011, 2012, 2013, 2014, 2015, 2016, 2017 The Swedish Post and Telecom Authority (PTS).
+[PlusAsTab](https://joelpurra.com/projects/plusastab/) copyright &copy; 2011, 2012, 2013, 2014, 2015, 2016, 2017 The Swedish Post and Telecom Authority (PTS).
 All rights reserved.
 Released under the BSD license.
 Developed for PTS by [Joel Purra](https://joelpurra.com/).
+[Your donations are appreciated!](https://joelpurra.com/donate/)